UPPMAX/HPC-python/docs/index.rst

          /proj/nobackup/hpc2nYYYY-XXX/bbrydsoe/HPC-python

-      - Clone the course repo in that folder:
+.. admonition:: Exercises

+   - Stay in the folder you just created above!
+   - You can download the exercises from the course GitHub repo, under the "Exercises" directory or clone the whole repo!
+   - Get an overview here: ``https://github.com/UPPMAX/HPC-python/tree/main/Exercises``

+   **Download**

+   - On HPC2N, you can copy the exercises in a tarball  ``cp /proj/nobackup/support-hpc2n/bbrydsoe/examples.tar.gz .``
+   - On UPPMAX you can copy the exercises in a tarball from ``cp /proj/naiss2024-22-415/examples.tar.gz``

+   **Clone the git directory**

    - ``git clone git@github.com:UPPMAX/HPC-python.git``